CipherOne/swiftprotocol/README.md

-# The Non Profit Universal Basic Income Corporation's Articles of Incorpration
+# Articles Incorprating the Non Profit Universal Basic Income Corporation

-The Universal Basic Income Corporation's protocol is the DAO-based implemention of the Universal Basic Income (UBI).
+The Universal Basic Income Corporation (UBIC) protocol is the DAO-based implemention of Universal Basic Income (UBI).

 Example: **https://www.swiftdemand.com/**

 ## Abstract
-The Universal Basic Income (UBI) is the implementation of the Decentralized Autonomous Organization (DAO) through the Non Profit Universal Basic Income Corporation (UBIC)'s Artciles of Incorporation, with Artificial Intelligence (AI) eventually providing the UBI through UBIC's programs, blockchain (forked from the SwiftDemand blockchain forked from NEO blockchain) and UBIC's Universal Basic Income Token (UBIT), the electronic cryptocurrency used for all transactions on the UBIC blockcahin designed with [low transaction latency](#transaction-latency), the ability to [scale to ever-ascending transactions per second](#ever-ascending-transactions-per-second;TPS), [zero transaction fees](#0-transaction-fees), and [dispute resolution for disputed transactions](#buyer-seller-protections).
-UBI is distributed on a daily basis to each Citizen of UBIC.
-This is the clearest understanding of how this Protocol works.
+The Universal Basic Income Corporation (UBIC) is the Decentralized Autonomous Organization (DAO) with Artificial Intelligence (AI) eventually providing the UBI through UBIC programs, blockchains (forked from the SwiftDemand blockchain forked from NEO blockchain) and Universal Basic Income Tokens (UBITs), the electronic cryptocurrency used for all transactions on the UBIC Main net blockcahin designed with [low transaction latency](#transaction-latency), the ability to [scale to ever-ascending transactions per second](#ever-ascending-transactions-per-second;TPS), [zero transaction fees](#0-transaction-fees), and [dispute resolution for disputed transactions](#buyer-seller-protections).
+UBI is distributed on a daily basis to each Citizen.
+This is the simplest understanding of how this Protocol works.

 - [Introduction](#introduction)
 - [Account Types](#account-types)